 Conclusion

-Now that we have defined the Essential, Elemental, and Foundational abilities of Strength, Power, and Muscular Stamina, the reader certainly has a solid grasp on what Strength is and what he or she needs to develop according to their Purpose and current Goals.
-In the next work, I will dive deeper into particular methods for developing the abilities.
-Strength is Life, and Life is Strength, so stay tuned.
+Now that we have defined the Elemental, Fundamental, and Foundational abilities of Strength, Power, and Muscular Stamina, the reader certainly has a solid grasp of what Strength is.
+In future work, I will dive deeper into particular methods for developing the abilities in General (Maximal), Directed (transmutating Maximal into Specific), and sport-specific applications.